 Those marks tell my story!
 They are a part of the journey that made me who I am today, and the proof that I won the fight over my eating disorder.

-The illness that dragged me down for much too long, and it has finally became a new source of power to me.
+The illness dragged me down for much too long, and it has finally become a new source of power for me.

 You’re A Fighter!